gowthamrao/py_load_opentargets/docs/configuration.md

 # Configuration Reference

-The `py-load-opentargets` tool is configured using a single `config.toml` file.
+The `py_load_opentargets` tool is configured using a single `config.toml` file.
 This page provides a reference for all available settings.

 ## Top-Level Sections